-If you'd are looking to make waffles a staple in your home, there's a good chance your waffle maker is going to become a permanent presence on the counter.
-In that case, you may appreciate the all stainless steel, rugged look of the All-Clad Stainless Steel Classic.
-This heavy-duty, built-to-last machine can churn out delicious waffles in 7 different shades from fluffy to crispy.
+If you are looking to make waffles a staple in your home, there's a good chance your waffle maker is going to become a permanent presence on the counter.
+If that's the case, you may appreciate the all stainless steel, rugged look of the All-Clad Stainless Steel Classic.
+This heavy-duty, built-to-last machine can churn out delicious waffles in seven different shades from fluffy to crispy.
 It also has all of the pre-heating and fully-cooked indicators that one would expect from a top-notch appliance.

 The biggest downside of the All-Clad is its relatively high price.
-Even if you are willing to spend extra on a more reliable and well-built machine, however, the All-Clad still has some weak points in relation to the comparatively priced Breville No-Mess.
+Even if you are willing to spend extra on a more reliable and well-built machine, the All-Clad still has some weak points compared to the similarly priced Breville No-Mess.
 First off, the Breville's design essentially eliminates overflowing batter spills, whereas the All-Clad simply minimizes them.
 Some surfaces of the All-Clad can also get quite hot to the touch, something we didn't experience with the Breville.
 Still, if the All-Clad is perfect with your kitchen decor, we don't think this machine is going to disappoint.

 Read review: All-Clad Stainless Steel Classic

 Most larger capacity waffle makers utilize a wide bed that can make for uneven batter distribution.
-The Cuisinart Double Belgian gets around that by stacking two round, flippable irons on top of one another, allowing you to make two delicious Belgian-style waffles at the same time.
-Plus, helpful lights and beeps let you know when the irons are ready to go, and when the waffles are done.
+The Cuisinart Double Belgian avoided that by stacking two round, flippable irons on top of one another, allowing you to make two delicious Belgian-style waffles at the same time.
+Plus, helpful lights and beeps let you know when the irons are ready to go and when the waffles are done.

-The one thing we really feel is lacking in the Cuisinart Double Belgian is removable griddles.
-Because this machine is so much larger and heavier than most (a whopping 13 pounds), trying to clean it after each use can be a hassle.
+The one thing we felt lacked in the Cuisinart Double Belgian is the void of removable griddles.
+This machine weighs a whopping 13 pounds and is so much larger and heavier than most that trying to clean it after each use can be a hassle.
 Luckily the non-stick is usually pretty effective, so you shouldn't be stuck scrubbing too often.
-As long as you have storage space for this bulky device, it's the best way we've found for quickly making fluffy Belgian waffles.
+As long as you have storage space for this bulky device, it's the best way we've found to quickly make fluffy Belgian waffles.

 Read review: Cuisinart Double Belgian